SAP/migration-tool-for-cloud-integration/docs/README.md

 For Cloud Foundry based tenants, you can use the Import button where you can paste the JSON of the Service Key to automatically fill in all fields.

+The flag 'Source-only system' indicates if this tenant will be available as a migration target.
+If the flag is true, you won't be able to edit or post any content on this tenant with the migration tool as any call which is not a GET call will be blocked.
+This is purely a safety setting.

 Once a tenant is created / saved, you can use **Test Connection** to validate the settings.
 This will reach out to the Authentication Server to generate a token, and use this token on the Integration Tenant for a generic call to test the access.

 ### Creating oAuth Clients on Source and Target systems